We believe learning outside the classroom is just as important.

 Every year we invite a local pediatrician (often one of our parents) and pediatric dentist to come into the classrooms and talk about hygiene.
 The children love to ask questions and are often sent home with a health-conscience goody bag.

-We also invite a local policeman in to talk to the kids about summer safety.
+Each year we invite a local policeman in to talk to the kids about safety.
 He or she also teaches the kids how to call 911 in case of emergency.

-In the 3’s, the children take a trip to the fire station to see the inner workings and meet the firemen.
-They also might go to the Scarsdale Library for a special lesson from the children’s librarian, or visit Ramsey Farm, a local working farm where they get to meet Farmer Ramsey himself.
+In the 3s, the children may go to the Scarsdale Library for a special lesson from the children’s librarian, or visit Ramsey Farm, a local working farm where they get to meet Farmer Ramsey himself.
 Last year, the 3s took a trip to Stew Leonard’s for a fun tour & some tasty treats.

 In the 4s, the children go to Greenburgh Nature Center for an apple cidering demonstration.
 All kids bring two apples and help press them into delicious juice.
-Then they see the goats, chickens, bunnies and eagles.
+They then get a chance to see the goats, chickens, bunnies and eagles.

 An important part of our program, holiday celebrations teach the children to learn about and celebrate various cultures and religions.
 Our Fours prepare a Thanksgiving Feast and invite their parents to share in their repast.
 All classes celebrate Hanukkah and Christmas at our beloved December Holiday Tea.
 Following the children’s delightful performance, we are treated to a visit from jolly old St. Nick, for any who would like to meet him, and refreshments.

-Last year, all three classes were able to participate in the raising and releasing of butterflies and ladybugs.
-The children learned about each stage of the insects’ lifecycles, fed them, and watched them grow into the beautiful creatures we see flying around.
+Last year, all three classes were able to participate in the raising and releasing of butterflies.
+The children learned about each stage of the insect’s lifecycle, fed them, and watched them grow into the beautiful creatures we see flying around.
 Once the insects were fully grown, the classes went outside for a fun release party!